"Born in you, along with all this strife, is the power to restore balance to the world."

 - Double Consciousness: Zuko is the great-grandson of both Fire Lord Sozin and Avatar Roku.

 - Et Tu, Brute?: The way Sozin leaves Roku to die.
+It's even worse when moments earlier, Roku saved Sozin from dropping into lava.
+What an Ungrateful Bastard!

 - Luke, I Am Your Great-Grandfather: Played with.
 Iroh sends a note to Zuko telling him to learn about his great-grandfather's death to learn more about himself.
 Zuko looks up how Fire Lord Sozin died and learns nothing new from it.
 When he comes and complains about that to Iroh, Iroh tells Zuko that he meant Avatar Roku, who was Zuko's mother's grandfather.